Monday–Thursday: 7:30 AM – 3:00 PM; Friday: 7:30 AM – 12:00 PM.

-District 303 values the cultural diversity among our schools and is committed to meet the needs of its Multilingual Learners (MLs).
-St. Charles School District 303 serves over 900 Multilingual Learners with over 40 different native language backgrounds.
+St. Charles School District 303 values the cultural diversity among our schools and is committed to meeting the needs of our Multilingual Learners (MLs), also referred to as English Learners (ELs).
+District 303 serves over 900 Multilingual Learners with over 40 different native language backgrounds.

 Assessments